seifFarah/student-database-sql/README.md

 ## Project Structure
 - `database.sql`: Contains the SQL code to create the database schema.
-- `queries.sql`: Includes various SQL queries to analyze the data.
+- `queries.sql`: Includes various SQL queries to analyse the data.
 - `README.md`: Documentation explaining the project and how to use it.

 ## Features & Queries